When our children were young, squabbling and tattling drove me nuts. He said… but she…and then he said…

 Words can change atmospheres.
 When we come in the opposite spirit we avoid getting sucked into the vortex of tit-for-tat nastiness.
 I changed my words from “How could you be so careless?” to “You are learning more about how to pour milk.
-You have been spilling less lately.”
+Let’s try again.”
 The result was a better attitude in both of us.

 I read through some of the posts on my usual social media sites today.
 These posters are my “friends.”
 Some of them are learning more about how to disagree respectfully.
-But, honestly, sometimes I feel like going all Big Mama on and telling some writers that now they need to say three nice things about the politician, the preacher, the writer, the bus driver, the pharmaceutical workers, the pipeline companies, the other denomination, other party, other country, other province, other gender, other orientation, other team.
+But honestly, sometimes I feel like going all Big Mama on them and telling some writers that now they need to say three nice things about the politician, the preacher, the journalist, the bus driver, the pharmaceutical companies, the pipeline workers, the other denomination, other party, other country, other province, other gender, other orientation, other team.

 What we truly believe shows up in our words and actions when things don’t go our way.

 So here’s my challenge.
 Discussing ideas is one thing.
 Tearing down people is another.
-If you have neglected to bless the person or institution who has you so riled up and have posted negative things about them, say three nice things about them.
-(Do it on you own page -very few will read it here.)
+If you have neglected to bless the person or institution who has you so riled up and you have posted negative things about them, say three nice things about them.
+(Do it on you own page — very few will read it here.)
 You can change atmospheres.

 If you can’t think of three kind words, you have a bigger problem than they do.
 You might need to go to a quiet place and think about it for a while.